News & Updates

 • Beyond COVID: Four Communities on Connecting, Healing, and Building Toward the Future

-Introduction This past February, the Biden administration announced that they will be lifting the coronavirus public health emergency on May 11, 2023.
+In February, the Biden administration announced that they will be lifting the coronavirus public health emergency on May 11, 2023.
 This transition represents significant progress in pandemic recovery.
-From navigating the political and logistical complexities of shutdowns, masking, and vaccines to providing essential services, communities have been instrumental in the mitigation of COVID… Read more »
+From navigating the political and logistical complexities of shutdowns, masking, and vaccines to providing essential services, communities have been instrumental in the mitigation of COVID and its… Read more »

 • HRiA welcomes APHA to Boston!